RVing Through Alaska with Kids: Our Wild and Wonderful Adventure

 Day 5–7: Palmer and Matanuska Glacier Trekking

-From Seward, we headed north to Palmer, where we stayed at the KOA there too for 2 nights, and then another night at the Grandview Cafe & RV Park.
-Both were less busy than other spots, but a great base for our major destination (the Matanuska Glacier).
+From Seward, we headed north to Palmer, where we stayed at the KOA Palmer/Anchorage there too for 2 nights.
+The campground was very calm, well-taken care of, and great base for our major destination (the Matanuska Glacier).
+After the hike we camped at the Grandview Cafe & RV Park for 1 night before heading over to Valdez.
+The park is well maintained and has full hookups.
+It also has a restaurant on site that offers great service.
+While we could mainly find pizza on their menu to accommodate our vegan diet, the vibe, service and overall experience was really good.
 While Palmer is a nice casual spot in the middle between places, I wonder still if we could have experienced it more profoundly, if we would have gotten there early in September, when the state fair is happening there.
 While camping in the area, we only took a glimpse at the Wrangell St. Elias NP, since the roads leading in [McCarthy and Nabesna] are mostly inappropriate for RVs and large/heavy vehicles as such.
 You can drive through the visitor center up to Chitina, and then probably better to head back (solid advise we got from a local ranger), or otherwise, if you drive a pickup + trailer, make sure to drive those 60 miles from Chitina through McCarthy road and visit the old copper mining city of McCarthy, Kennecott.
 You can visit the Kennecott Mines National Historic Landmark, take a guided tour of the mill, hike on the Root Glacier, or explore the ghost town feel of McCarthy (mining operations ended in 1938, and both towns were nearly abandoned).

 A beautiful area we've explored while still in the area of Hatcher Pass, near Palmer, was the gold cord lake trail, which seemed very chilly, snowy and in general not highly accessible, but nonetheless mesmerizing.
 There used to be a mining settlement in this area, and there's a small history center to explore while visiting.
 The trail was rough and required snow equipment, but if the weather is more pleasant, it makes it more feasible for kids to walk through (the trail is defined as easy/moderate).